mlgym/mlgym/README.md

 ---

-a python framework for distributed machine learning model training in research.
+a python framework for distributed and reprocucible machine learning model training in research.

+**NOTE: Since DashifyML had various limitations, we refactored the entire logging architecture by implementing an event sourcing / storage solution.
+Unfortunaely, that's why currently this README is out of date.
+We are working towards a README that includes a *gettting started* section and concrete examples and push it within the next few weeks.
+Please stand by. **

 [![CircleCI](https://circleci.com/gh/mlgym/mlgym/tree/master.svg?style=svg)](https://circleci.com/gh/mlgym/mlgym/tree/master)